We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Of course that starts not only with the right type of line—braid, fluorocarbon, monofilament, or a combination thereof—but also tailoring the knot to the way you will be fishing.
 Are you looking for pure strength?
 Or, perhaps a knot that maintains strength while allowing your lure more freedom of movement?
 Some knots have to pass through guides or pair two different kinds of line.
 A series of “granny knots” won’t cut it, and even a good knot won’t excel if utilized in the wrong circumstances.
 Here are the best fishing knots you need to know how to tie and when to use them.

-Best Knot for Beginners: Improved Clinch Knot
+Best for Beginners: How to Tie an Improved Clinch Knot

 - Easy to learn